AlanCoding/gpx-analyizer/README.md

 # gpx-analyizer
-Project to gobble up some personal Garmin navigator data
+Project to gobble up some personal Garmin navigator data.

+For research about some related resources, see [docs/Notes.md].
+For some pretty graphs, I hope to have an iPython notebook soon.

 ## Instructions